rapidpro/rapidpro/index.md

 ## What is RapidPro?

-RapidPro is a hosted service that allows anyone to build interactive messaging systems using an easy visual interface.
+RapidPro is an Open Source platform that allows anyone to build interactive messaging systems using an easy visual interface.
 A video is worth a thousand words and this brief video introduction of [TextIt](https://textit.in/) (a service powered by RapidPro) will give you an idea of what is possible.